 Gastronomy & Wine

-Yonne is a departement that forms part of the Bourgogne-Franche-Comte region, which includes the majestic vineyards of the Cote d’Or.
+Yonne is a departement that forms part of the Bourgogne-Franche-Comte region, including the majestic vineyards of the Cote d’Or.
 Many believe that Burgundy is France’s most important gastronomic region after Paris – a temple du gastronomie.
 The trinity of the Burgundian kitchen is beef, red wine, and mustard.
-Its most famous and signature dish is undoubtedly Boeuf bourguignon; beef marinated and cooked in young red wine with mushrooms, onions, carrots, and bacon.
+Its most famous and signature dish is undoubtedly Boeuf bourguignon, beef marinated and cooked in young red wine with mushrooms, onions, carrots, and bacon.
 Served with a bottle of Chambertin, there’s no gastronomic pleasure quite like it.
-Dijon, the capital of Burgundy, has been synonymous with mustard for centuries, and Lyon is renowned for the quality of its cuisine.
+Dijon, the Burgundy capital, has been synonymous with mustard for centuries, and Lyon is renowned for the quality of its cuisine.